 Calculations concerning the growth and sustainability of Finnish forests

-In Finland forest resource data is collected in national forest inventories conducted on a regular basis.
+In Finland, forest resource data is collected in national forest inventories conducted on a regular basis.
 These inventories date back to the 1920s.
-According to the forest growth measurements also conducted in the inventories, in recent years the annual growing stock increment has been about 110 million cubic metres.
+According to the forest growth measurements also conducted in the inventories, annual increment of growing stock is 103 million cubic metres each year (2022).

-Besides the increment, we have detailed statistics on the wood felling volumes.
-In the 2010s the total roundwood removals have been 60 to 70 million cubic metres.
+Besides the increment, there are detailed statistics on the wood felling volumes.
+In the 2010s the total roundwood removals have been 60 to 78 million cubic metres annually.

-In addition to roundwood removals the total drain in the growing stock is estimated.
+In addition to roundwood removals, the total drain in the growing stock is estimated.
 Total drain includes roundwood removals and the roundwood left in forests as unrecovered logging residue and dead trees.
-In Finland the annual growing stock increment exceeds the removals and natural drain by about 25 million cubic metres.
+The total growth of the growing stock increased in year 2022 by approximately 14 million cubic metres.

 The monitoring also covers the carbon sink of Finnish forests, which means the amount of atmospheric carbon dioxide sequestered in forests and the amount of carbon sequestered in wood biomass and forest soil.